| Title: | Bayesian Evaluation, Analysis, and Simulation Software Tools for Trials |

 score weighting.
 The tibble will have the id column of the external data,

-column to indicate all the data is external, a ps
+an internal column to indicate all the data is external, a ps column

 probability weights